iai-group/ecir2018-intents/README.md

 These resources allow to reproduce the results presented in the paper.

-## Annotated sample of type-level refiners
+## Collection of categorized type-level refiners

 In `annotation_output/refiners_categorization.tsv`, we provide the output of our annotation experiment conducted by crowdsourcing (details in the paper): a large collection of type-level refiners, annotated with intent categories.